Complete families of immersed curves: Gauss map and curvilinear schemes

 Also, the generic fiber of $g(\ms{C})\to B$ is integral as $g(\ms{C})$ is the closure of the image of the generic point of $\ms{C}$ in $X\times B$.
 If the characteristic of the base field is zero, then the generic fiber is geometrically integral, so the general fiber of $g(\ms{C})\to B$ is integral \cite[IV 12.1.1 (x)]{EGA} and we can restrict $U$ so that every fiber of $g(\ms{C})|_{U}\to U$ is integral.

-In general, $g(\ms{C})$ agrees with the scheme-theoretic image as $\ms{C}$ is reduced \cite[Tag 056B]{stacks-project}.
+In arbitrary characteristic, $g(\ms{C})$ agrees with the scheme-theoretic image as $\ms{C}$ is reduced \cite[Tag 056B]{stacks-project}.
 Scheme-theoretic image of a quasicompact morphism commutes with flat base change \cite[Tag 081I]{stacks-project}.
 We can base change by the map $X_{K}\to X\times B$, where $\Spec(K)\to B$ is a geometric point with image the generic point of $B$.
 Then, we find the scheme theoretic image $g(\ms{C})$ pulled back to $X_K$ is the scheme theoretic image of an integral scheme over $K$, namely $\ms{C}$ restricted to $\Spec(K)\to B$, so the generic fiber of $g(\ms{C})$ is geometrically integral.
+Then, we can restrict $U$ so that every fiber of $g(\ms{C})|_{U}\to U$ is integral.

 Finally, over each $b\in U$, $g(\ms{C})$ restricted to $b$ is the reduced image of $\pi^{-1}(b)$ under $f$. \end{proof}

 The statement of Proposition \ref{TTQQ} is a bit long, but the intent is to say that, to specify an integral curve, it suffices to specify a large curvilinear scheme contained in the integral curve. \begin{Prop} Suppose we have an open $U\subset B$ as in Proposition \ref{HilbIm}, giving a map $\phi: U\to \Hilb_X$ where $b\in U$ is sent to the reduced image $f(\pi^{-1}(b))\subset X$ and suppose $p\in X$.
 We can choose $m$ large enough so that the composite $f^{-1}(p)\cap \ms{C}|_{U}\to U\xrightarrow{\phi} \Hilb_X$ factors through $f^{-1}(p)\cap \ms{C}|_{U}\to \ms{C}|_{U}\xrightarrow{f_m} \Curv^m(X)$ set-theoretically.